misiektoja/instagram_monitor/README.md

 Also consider to randomize the check interval, as explained [here](#check-intervals).

+**Important**: When monitoring multiple users in a single process, the effective request rate is multiplied by the number of targets.
+For example, monitoring 5 users with a 1-hour interval means 5 requests per hour.
+To maintain the same per-account request rate, increase the check interval proportionally.
+If you normally use 1 hour for a single user, consider using 5 hours (or more) when monitoring 5 users.
+The tool automatically staggers requests between targets, but the overall request frequency should still be adjusted based on the total number of monitored users.

 <a id="do-not-monitor-too-many-users"></a>
 ### Do Not Monitor Too Many Users

 It is recommended to limit the number of users monitored by a single account, especially if they post frequent updates.
+When using multi-user monitoring (monitoring multiple users in one process), keep in mind that the total request volume increases with each additional target.
 In some cases, it may be best to create a separate account for additional users and even run it from a different IP address to reduce the risk of detection.

 <a id="use-only-needed-functionality"></a>
 ### Use Only Needed Functionality